Jwkellenberger/Baxter-Step-by-Step/README.md

 # Baxter-Step-by-Step
 A step by step walk through and introduction to using Baxter robot.
+The links for Baxter SDK and Gazeebo simulation environment are to Rethink Robotics setup instructions.

 #### To get started:
 - [ROS and Baxter SDK download.](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup)